ddrohan/android-101-labs-as/session4/lab/md/step03.md

 We now rework Report to render the actual donations - held in the Base class list.

 First some layout additions.
-Include these new string in strings.xml
+Include these new string resources in strings.xml

 ~~~
     <string name="defaultAmount">00</string>